ksator/openconfig-demo-with-juniper-devices/README.md

 [![Build Status](https://travis-ci.org/ksator/openconfig-demo-with-juniper-devices.svg?branch=master)](https://travis-ci.org/ksator/openconfig-demo-with-juniper-devices)

 ### What to find on this repo:
-Content about how to configure Juniper devices with Openconfig data models.
+How to configure Juniper routers using configuration data models written in YANG and published by Openconfig.
 It covers various options:
 - Devices Command Line Interface
 - NetConf in an SSH connection
 - Network automation with Ansible